 SNOC requests for SEA Games Federation to address technical issues that occurred during athletics finals

-SNOC secretary-general Mark Chay expressed "deep concern" regarding the "reported failure of the timing system".
+This national record set by Singapore's Kerstin Ong and Ang Chen Xiang will not stand, said SNOC.

-BANGKOK: The Singapore National Olympic Council (SNOC) has requested for the South East Asian Games Federation (SEAGF) to address technical issues reported during the evening session of the athletics finals on Friday (Dec 12).
+BANGKOK: The Singapore National Olympic Council (SNOC) has requested that the South East Asian Games Federation (SEAGF) address technical issues reported during the evening session of the athletics finals on Friday (Dec 12).

 In a letter from SNOC secretary-general Mark Chay to the SEAGF seen by CNA, Mr Chay expressed "deep concern" regarding "reported failure of the timing system".

-CNA understands the issue could possibly affect national records set by Singapore track athletes on Friday.
+"While the athletes’ placings remain valid, their recorded timings cannot be recognised for statistical purposes," said the spokesperson.

+"This is unfortunate, and we have lodged the matter with the Southeast Asian Games Federation to ensure that standards at the Games are upheld."

-This resulted in the “inability to account for results” for statistical purposes such as records, qualification to major events, and world rankings, added Mr Chay, and is a matter of "grave concern".
+In his letter to SEAGF, Mr Chay said the matter is one of "grave concern", given that it resulted in the “inability to account for results” for statistical purposes such as records, qualification to major events, and world rankings.

 "While we acknowledge the assurance that the correct placing of athletes was ensured, the inability to validate the timing results undermines the integrity of the competition and the efforts of the athletes who have trained tirelessly for this moment," he said.